Bringing Back NHL Arena Nicknames

 KeyBank Center (Buffalo Sabres)

 Even though it’s what I love about them, the Buffalo Sabres’ branding is a mess.
 If their name is the Sabres, why do they have buffalos in their logo?
-Do buffalos have opposable thumbs so they can wield sabres?
-And what’s with the sweat stain motif underneath their arms?
+Do buffalo have opposable thumbs so they can wield sabres?
+At least they got rid of that sweat stain motif underneath their arms…

-Given the confusion, for an arena nickname, why not harken back to the team’s old barn (Buffalo Memorial Auditorium) and simply call it “The Aud”?
+Given the confusion, for an arena nickname, why not harken back to the team’s old barn (Buffalo Memorial Auditorium) and simply call it “The Aud?”

 Madison Square Garden (New York Rangers)